Student and New Professional Conference Travel Scholarships

 - have originally travelled outside the United States or Canada;

-- attend and be recognized at the International Section Annual Meeting at the NCFR Annual Conference; and
+- attend and be recognized at the International Section Annual Meeting at the NCFR Annual Conference.

-Note: International is defined at NOT being a current resident of the United States or Canada.
+Note: International is defined as NOT being a current resident of the United States or Canada.

 Preference is given to a person authoring or co-authoring a paper that is presented at the conference.
-The reserach should focus on an international issue.
+The research should focus on an international issue.

-Preference will be given to applicants from countries meeting the World Bank categories for lending elibibility.
+Preference will be given to applicants from countries meeting the World Bank categories for lending eligibility.

 Submit the application form and all materials by email to the International Section Chair, Mihaela Robila.